bbslfc7916/zborffs.github.io/posts/delta-robot-control.md

 The following animation depicts the robot perfectly tracking the trajectory from Figure 7 after having converted the end-effector trajectory into state variable trajectories via the inverse kinematics algorithm.

 ![Robot Tracking Trajectory](delta-robot-control-images/reference.gif)
-*<p style="text-align: center;">Figure 11: Delta Robot perfectly tracking the B-Spline trajectory from Figure 7.</p>*
+*<p style="text-align: center;">Figure 11: Delta Robot perfectly tracking the B-Spline trajectory from Figure 10.</p>*

 ## Robustness
-The control law that we have derived makes use of knowledge of system parameters to compute output torques and, our simulations assume that we can perfectly capture the full-state of the system from the sensors without any additive noise.
+The control law that we have derived makes use of knowledge of system parameters to compute output torques, and our simulations assume that we can perfectly capture the full-state of the system from the sensors without any noise.
 If this controller is to be at all useful for real-world applications, it will need to be robust both to model uncertainty -- that is slightly different model parameters than those the system actually exhibits -- and exogenous disturbances -- that is additive noise or vibrations causing the joints or links in actuality or their sensor measurements to deviate slightly from the controller's predictions.

 In this section, we will test whether the controller is robust *in simulacra* by slightly modifying the controller's internal model parameters while simultaneously injecting additive white Gaussian noise to various state variables to simulate sensor noise.

-If controller can still reasonably track reference trajectories and return to the home position despite these factors, then we can be marginally more certain in the robustness of the controller.
-To test this more rigorously, this controller should be deployed to an actual robot and tested similarly.
+If the controller can still reasonably track reference trajectories and return to the home position despite these factors, then we can be marginally more certain in the robustness of the controller.
+To test this more rigorously, this controller should be deployed to an actual robot and empircally tested in a similar manner.

 ### Model Uncertainty and Exogenous Disturbances
 We can integrate model uncertainty into our control law by introducing estimates of the system parameters.
 An estimated model parameter is indicated with a tilde over the variable ($\widetilde{X}$):